 When you deploy sandboxes, MySQL Shell searches for the mysqld binary, which it then uses to create the sandbox instance.
-You can configure where MySQL Shell searches for the mysqld binary by configuring the PATH environment variable.
+You can configure where MySQL Shell searches for the mysqld binary by configuring the mysqldPath option.
 This can be useful to test a new version of MySQL locally before deploying it to production.
-For example, to use a mysqld binary at the path /home/user/mysql-latest/bin/ issue: